ibmendoza/go-examples/docs/whymessaging.md

 The following questions are excerpted from Pieter Hintjens' book "ZeroMQ" (only the questions, not the answers)

-• How do we handle I/O?
+**How do we handle I/O?
 Does our application block, or do we handle I/O in the background?
 This is a key design decision.
-Blocking I/O creates architectures that do not scale well, but background I/O can be very hard to do right.
+Blocking I/O creates architectures that do not scale well, but background I/O can be very hard to do right**

 Using Go sidesteps the issue of blocking I/O with the use of goroutines.